 Deep Vein Thrombosis Causes and Risk Factors

-Deep vein thrombosis can be caused by anything that prevents blood in the deep veins from circulating properly through the legs and ankles.
-For instance, DVT can develop as a result of vein disease, an injury to a vein, or a clotting disorder.
+Yan Katsnelson, M.D, shares his expertise by saying “deep vein thrombosis can be caused by anything that prevents blood in the deep veins from circulating properly through the legs and ankles.
+For instance, DVT can develop as a result of vein disease, an injury to a vein, or a clotting disorder.”

 Lifestyle factors can also play a significant role, such as: